Poorly Fitting Dentures

 Why Do Dentures Stop Fitting Well?

+To answer this question, it’s important to understand how dentures stay in place.
 Dentures stay in place based on how well they “match” or fit the jaw bone and gums.
 Unfortunately, the jaw bone and gums are constantly changing.
 Without teeth to keep the bone in place, bone gradually resorbs.
-While the ridge of bone under the denture changes, the denture doesn’t change.
+While the ridge of bone under the denture changes, the denture, of course, doesn’t change.
 This results in an uneven fit that causes sore spots and looseness.

 Is It Possible to Fix Poorly Fitting Dentures?